TimerErTim/downlomatic/README.md

 Go to the [release section](https://github.com/TimerErTim/downlomatic/releases) and download the latest version for your operating system.
 Extract the .zip file to your desired destination.
 Inside the extracted archive you will find a folder called "bin" containing a "downlomatic" file.
-You can create a shortcut to this file (create one of the equally named .bat file if you happen to use Windows).
+You can create a shortcut to this file (or to the equally named .bat file if you happen to use Windows).

 ## Usage